Lie Transformation Groups -- An Introduction to Symmetry Group Analysis of Differential Equations: Orbit structure and integrability

 (i)$\Rightarrow$(ii) Suppose that for some $m\in M$ we have $k:=\dim P_D(m) < n$.
 Then (by \ref{sussmain1} (i)) the orbit $S$ of $D$ through $m$ is a $k$-dimensional connected immersive submanifold of $M$.
 It follows that the interior of $S$ in the topology of $M$ is empty.
 But any connected component of $M$ is open, so $S$ cannot be such a connected component, contradicting our assumption (i).

-(ii)$\Rightarrow$(i) By \cite[14.1]{KLie}, every maximal integral manifold of $P_D$ is open (being an immersive submanifold of the same dimension as $M$), and connected.
+(ii)$\Rightarrow$(i) By \cite[14.1]{KLie_new}, every maximal integral manifold of $P_D$ is open (being an immersive submanifold of the same dimension as $M$), and connected.
 Also, $M$ is the disjoint union of the orbits of $D$ which, by \ref{sussmain1} (ii), are exactly the maximal integral manifolds of $P_D$.
-Thus these orbits are the connected components of $M$. \ep Recall from \ref{dstar} that if $D$ is any subset of $\Xloc$ then the smallest involutive subset of $\Xloc$ that contains $D$ is denoted by $D^*$. \bc With $M$, $n$, $D$ as in \ref{reachth}, if $\Delta_{D^*}$ has dimension $n$ for every $m\in M$ then $D$ satisfies the reachability condition. \et \pr By \ref{incldist}, $\Delta_{D^*}\sse P_D$, so $\dim(P_D(m))=n$ for all $m\in M$, and the claim follows from \ref{reachth}. \ep To conclude this chapter we show how the classical results on the integrability of constant rank distributions can be derived from the results established above. \bd Let $D\sse \Xloc$ be everywhere defined. $D$ is called {\em locally of finite type} if for every $m\in M$ there exist $X^1,\dots,X^k\in D$ such that \begin{itemize} \item[(i)] $\Delta_D(m) = \text{\rm span}(X^1(m),\dots,X^k(m))$, and \item[(ii)] for every $X\in D$ there exists a neighborhood $U$ of $m$ in $M$ and smooth functions $f^i_j\in \cinfty(U)$ ($1\le i,j\le k$) such that
+Thus these orbits are the connected components of $M$. \ep Recall from \ref{dstar} that if $D$ is any subset of $\Xloc$ then the smallest involutive subset of $\Xloc$ that contains $D$ is denoted by $D^*$. \bc With $M$, $n$, $D$ as in \ref{reachth}, if $\Delta_{D^*}$ has dimension $n$ for every $m\in M$ then $D$ satisfies the reachability condition. \et \pr By \ref{incldist}, $\Delta_{D^*}\sse P_D$, so $\dim(P_D(m))=n$ for all $m\in M$, and the claim follows from \ref{reachth}. \ep The following result provides a practically useful sufficient condition for the integrability of a singular distribution. \bt Let $M$ be a smooth manifold and let $D \subseteq \Xloc$ be everywhere defined.
+Suppose that each $m\in M$ has a neighborhood $U$ on which there exists a finite-dimensional Lie algebra $\mathcal{L}_U$ of vector fields which generates $D|_U$ in the sense that each element of $D|_U$ is a $C^\infty$-linear combination of elements of $\mathcal{L}_U$.
+Then the induced distribution $\Delta_D$ on $M$ is integrable. \et \pr Due to \ref{cor:stable-implies-integrable} it suffices to show that $D$ is stable.
+Let $\mathcal{L}_U$ be the $\R$-linear span of $X_1,\dots,X_r\in \X(U)$ (i.e., $\{X_1,\dots,X_r\}$ is a basis for $\mathcal{L}_U$).
+Then by assumption we have $D|_U = \mathrm{span}_{C^\infty(U)}(X_1,\dots,X_r)$ and it suffices to show that